xyb3rt/acme.vim/README.md

 	Commands are run in the directory containing the current file (useful for `guide` files).

 	By default the output of commands is put into a `+Errors` buffer.
 Each directory has its own such buffer.
-When a command is started this buffer is opened in a window if it is not already visible.

 	Commands are associated with their output buffer and are listed in the status lines of the buffer's windows.
 The commands of a buffer are